 How faithful to the originals are Pokémon Brilliant Diamond and Pokémon Shining Pearl?

 Outside of those few new features and revamps, these remakes look incredibly faithful.
 Pokémon Diamond and Pearl are beloved games thanks to excellent gameplay and region design.
 That said, those games did have some rough edges, like their extremely slow pace and odd Pokémon distribution that left some of the coolest new Pokémon to the post-game.
 The Pokémon Hideaways seem to be the remake’s workaround for this issue.

-On one hand, it's exciting that we'll be able to explore the Sinnoh region and fight Team Galactic once again in a game that's extremely accurate.
+On the one hand, it's exciting that we'll be able to explore the Sinnoh region and fight Team Galactic once again in an extremely accurate remake.
 On the other hand, it’s disappointing that these games reportedly won’t have any Pokémon from the games after Diamond and Pearl.
 We won't know for sure until we go hands-on with the game.

 Game Freak is the company that usually handles every single new mainline Pokémon game, but that actually isn't the case with Brilliant Diamond and Shining Pearl.
-As Game Freak is working on Pokémon Legends: Arceus, this project was handed off to Ilca Inc., an obscure Japanese developer that worked on Pokémon Home and as a support studio on games like Code Vein, and is now making a new Ace Combat with Bandai Namco.
+As Game Freak is working on Pokémon Legends: Arceus, they handed off this project to Ilca Inc., an obscure Japanese developer that worked on Pokémon Home, was a support studio for games like Code Vein, and is now making a new Ace Combat with Bandai Namco.

 These games have two directors: Ilca's Yuichi Ueda and The Pokémon Company's Junichi Masuda.
 While it's somewhat disappointing that these remakes were outsourced, it will at least give Game Freak more time to dedicate to Pokémon Legends: Arceus.